jczars/Pollen_classification_view/README.md

 ```

 2. **Running Pseudo-Labeling**:
-After preparing the dataset, the next step is to train pre-trained networks to separate the dataset into "EQUATORIAL" and "POLAR" views.
+After preparing the initial dataset BI_5, the next step is to train pre-trained networks with pseudo-labeling.

 **Main Scripts**:
 **Strategy 1**: pseudo_reload_train.py